andrea-acampora/nestjs-ddd-quickstarter/README.md

 To enable auto-transformation of payloads to typed objects according to their DTO classes, we have to se the `transform` option property to true.
 Since _TypeScript_ does not store metadata about generics or interfaces, when you use them in your DTOs, ValidationPipe may not be able to properly validate incoming data.
 For this reason, consider using concrete classes in your DTOs.

-Once the _Validation Pipe_ is registered globally, we can start to add some valdiation rules to our dtos.
+Once the _Validation Pipe_ is registered globally, we can start to add some validation rules to our dtos.
 ```typescript
 import { IsEmail, IsNotEmpty } from 'class-validator';